orchestral/docs/src/helpers.md

 	// you can also use `orchestra` as an alias to `orchestra/foundation`. echo handles('orchestra::users');

-Above code would return `http://yoursite.com/orchestra/users`, however if your Orchestra Platform configuration is set to use admin as the bundle handles, the same code would then return `http:://yoursite.com/admin/users`.
+Above code would return `http://yoursite.com/admin/users`, however if your Orchestra Platform configuration is set to use root path as the handles, the same code would then return `http:://yoursite.com/users`.

 > During boot process, Orchestra Platform will automatically set handle for each packages, if specified in `orchestra.json` to `orchestra/extension::handles.vendor/package`, this can be modified from the extension configuration page.